Make Money Jobs & Careers

 ijeab/Adobe man praying with hands over the Bible

 The EEOC describes questions about an individual’s religious affiliation or beliefs as generally not job-related and “problematic under federal law.”
-Interviewers should never ask you what religion you practice or what beliefs you have.
+Interviewers should never ask you what religion you practice or your beliefs.

 Religious corporations, associations, educational institutions, and societies are exempt from this and can choose not to hire someone because of their religion.